 Before your trip, learn about your destination

-The country…the city…its people…their language…any cultural sensitivities or faux-pas.
+The country…the city…its people…their language…and any cultural sensitivities or faux-pas to avoid.

 For a traveler, even the slightest degree of awareness can go a long way.
 You’ll never be judged for lack of expertise, but you’re almost always better off not being completely clueless.